mathmanu/caffe-jacinto-models/README.md

 Note that Caffe-jacinto-models does not directly support any embedded/low-power device.
 But the models trained by it can be used for fast inference on such a device due to the sparsity and quantization.

 ### Examples
-The scripts for the following examples are provided int he folder caffe-jacinto-models/scripts.
+The scripts for the following examples are provided in the folder caffe-jacinto-models/scripts.
 Change dierctory into the scripts folder first, before attempting to start training.
 For example: cd /user/tomato/work/caffe-jacinto-models/scripts

 ###### Semantic segmentation: